 Soy intake may also increase kidney stone risk.
-A 2001 study published in the Journal of Agricultural and Food Chemistry, showed how soybeans, tofu, and commercially processed soy products – especially textured soy protein (ubiquitous in processed foods) – contain extremely high levels of oxalate, a compound that binds with calcium in the kidneys, increasing the risk of kidney stone development.
+A 2001 study published in the Journal of Agricultural and Food Chemistry showed how soybeans, tofu, and commercially processed soy products contain extremely high levels of oxalate.
+This is a compound that binds with calcium in the kidneys.
+It also increases the risk of kidney stone development.

 91-98% of the world’s soy is genetically modified.
 The genetic modification is done to impart resistance to the toxic herbicide Roundup.
-While this is meant to increase farming efficiency and provide you with less expensive soy, the downside is that your soy is loaded with this toxic pesticide.
-This toxic pesticide has been fingered in many cancers especially kidney cancer and there is concern that it may cause Parkinson’s Disease.
+While this is meant to increase farming efficiency and provide you with less expensive soy.
+The downside is that your soy is loaded with this toxic pesticide.
+This toxic pesticide has been fingered in many cancers especially kidney cancer.
+There is also concern that it may cause Parkinson’s Disease.